moonrepo/moon/docs/task.md

 exist, they are merged into a single task.
 To accomplish this, one of many [merge strategies](./workspace.md#options) can be used.

-Merging is applied to the list parameters `args`, `deps`, `inputs`, and `outputs`, using the `mergeArgs`, `mergeDeps`, `mergeInputs` and `mergeOutputs` options respectively.
+Merging is applied to the parameters `args`, `deps`, `env`, `inputs`, and `outputs`, using the `mergeArgs`, `mergeDeps`, `mergeEnv`, `mergeInputs` and `mergeOutputs` options respectively.
 Each of these options support one of the following strategy values.

-- `append` (default) - List items found in the local task are merged _after_ the items found in the global task.
+- `append` (default) - Values found in the local task are merged _after_ the items found in the global task.
 For example, this strategy is useful for toggling flag arguments.
-- `prepend` - List items found in the local task are merged _before_ the items found in the global task.
+- `prepend` - Values found in the local task are merged _before_ the items found in the global task.
   For example, this strategy is useful for applying option argument that must come before positional arguments.
-- `replace` - The list found in the local task entirely _replaces_ the list found in the global task.
+- `replace` - Values found in the local task entirely _replaces_ the value in the global task.
 This strategy is useful when you need full control.

 All 3 of these strategies are demonstrated below, with a somewhat contrived example, but you get the point.